-- Students are not permitted to bring soda pop, caffeinated beverages, candy, glass bottles or glass containers for lunch or snack.
-No open bottles of any kind are permitted. - Food and drink are permitted only during breakfast and lunch.
+- Book bags, backpacks, satchels, bags, or purses are not permitted in the building. - Students are not permitted to bring personal items to the classroom. - o Approved items will be kept in the locked cabinet in the main lobby. - Students are not permitted to bring soda pop, caffeinated beverages, candy, glass bottles or glass containers into the building. - Students are not permitted to bring thermoses or water containers into the building. - o No open bottles of any kind are permitted. - Food and drink are permitted only during breakfast and lunch.
+Lunch items will be kept in the kitchen area and delivered at lunch time.
 Please consult with your child's homeroom teacher to determine if they have a scheduled snack time.
 ALC staff do not provide snacks.
-However, parents are welcome to send snack items with their child to be consumed when snack is built into their schedule. - Students are not permitted to use the classroom or office phones.
+However, parents are welcome to send snack items with their child to be consumed when snack is built into their schedule.

+- Students are not permitted to use the classroom or office phones.
 In an extreme situation, a student may obtain permission from the Director to make a monitored phone call from the office.
 Students are not to receive phone calls during the school day. - Students are supervised by staff at all times in the ALC Program. - o Students will be escorted by ALC staff at all times throughout the building. - Students will take restroom breaks accompanied by staff.